-The Australasian Gastro-Intestinal Cancer Trials Group (AGITG), a multidisciplinary collaborative group of medical and research professionals conducts clinical trials and related biological research to improve treatments for gastro-intestinal (GI) cancers: those of the oesophagus, stomach, liver, pancreas, gallbladder, colorectal and anus.
+The Australasian Gastro-Intestinal Cancer Trials Group (AGITG) is a multidisciplinary collaborative group of medical and research professionals that conducts clinical trials and related biological research to improve treatments for gastro-intestinal (GI) cancers: those of the oesophagus, stomach, liver, pancreas, gallbladder, large and small bowel, rectum and anus.

 Through the tireless efforts of the AGITG membership, we have been instrumental in achieving significant changes in medical practice not only in Australia and New Zealand but worldwide.

 The GI Cancer Institute is the community division of the AGITG and saves lives by raising funds for gastro-intestinal cancer research in Australia and New Zealand.

 The 59 clinical trials conducted by the AGITG, since the group was first formed as a network of investigators in 1991, have involved over 7,000 patients treated at 115 sites in Australia, 8 sites in New Zealand and 110 sites located across Asia, Europe, North America and the Middle East.

 AGITG research has improved the life expectancy, treatment and quality of life for patients with gastro-intestinal cancers.

 We have published 142 journal articles as a result of clinical trials and the group has made 233 presentations of study findings at national and international conferences.

 The AGITG has played an important part in intergroup research which has changed international treatment practice for colorectal, GIST and oesophageal cancer patients.
 This research contributed to the identification of genetic mutations in colorectal cancer (NCIC-CTG CO.17), provided access to new drugs to determine an improved treatment regimen for GIST (EORTC 62005 and EORTC 62024) and added chemotherapy and radiation therapy before surgery for oesophageal cancer (AGITG meta-analysis).